 These really are just a starting point if you have a good travel guide and map you with discover these more and if you have long enough in Nuremberg.
 You are sure to find other interesting locations and attractions about the Nuremberg area of Germany.

-Nuremberg is not a hard place to travel around, when you have grasped the layout of the place and know a couple of local landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but make sure you stick to places you know after dark.
-If you wish to cover larger distances across Nuremberg there are a number of modes of transportation.
+Nuremberg is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Nuremberg there are a few more options.
 Nuremberg has a 3 line Metro U-Bahn system it consists of 46 stations.
-There is a good, reliable bus network where tickets can be purchases to cover multiple journeys.
-There is also the option to use Nuremberg Taxis, where a knowledgeable driver can offer ideas for places to visit.
-Whichever way you plan to explore Nuremberg ensure you see as much of it as you can.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Nuremberg, there is also the alternative to use Nuremberg Taxis, where the driver can offer up local knowledge.
+What ever method you use to explore Nuremberg ensure you see as much of it as you can.

 If you are staying in Nuremberg for longer than one night you will be looking for a place to sleep.
 Nuremberg has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Nuremberg can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Nuremberg also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Nuremberg ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.